Huber-group-EMBL/CSAMA_website/content/registration.md

 The course fees include participation in the lectures, the computer tutorials and all other course events: coffee breaks, buffet lunch (Monday to Friday), Wednesday’s social programme and dinner, course material.

 Places are awarded on a first-come, first-served basis.
 In previous years the course was sold out.
-We aim to finalize registration by 19th May 2022.
+We aim to finalize registration by 11th May 2023.

 In order to register, each participant needs to fill in the form below and complete the payment.
 Please include your contact email and name.

 ### Before paying:

+**Please note:** you can register only if you belong to an Organisation (university, company, institution) and not as a private person.
+Invoices are issued to organisations only and the full business address must be provided.

-If you are unsure about which category you belong to, if you need to pay by money transfer, if you have special requirements for you invoice, or for any other reason, please contact us at info[at]bioconductor.eu.
+If you are unsure about which participant category you belong to, if you need to pay by money transfer, if you have special requirements for you invoice, or for any other reason, please contact us at info[at]bioconductor.eu.
+We will guide you through registration.

-If you are unsure about the VAT, please check the “[Should I pay the VAT](#VAT)” section below or ask us at info[at]bioconductor.eu.

-**NOTE:** If you pay from your personal bank account you must pay the 22% additional VAT.
-If your institution is European and pays directly through PayPal or money transfer the registration is VAT exempt.
-For other information about VAT please go the “[Should I pay the VAT](#VAT)” section.

-Italian participants payed by Italian institutions (PA) or private companies, should ask for the “fattura elettronica” unless they pay on a personal basis.

-If you are uncertain about the payment, please contact us at info[at]bioconductor.eu and we will guide you through registration.

 ### Cancellation and Refund policy: